 Very high protein diets are dangerous

 Some weight trainers and bodybuilders believe that high-protein diets lead to increased muscle mass.
 High protein diets promote intakes of protein of between 200 and 400 g per day, which equates to approximately 5 g/kg each day (more than five times the RDI).
 This belief is false.
-It is the stimulation of muscle tissue through exercise, not extra dietary protein, that leads to muscle growth.
+It is the stimulation of muscle tissue through exercise, not extra dietary protein, which leads to muscle growth.

 The RDI for protein provides adequate protein to build and repair muscles, even for body builders and athletes.
 Fad diets that favour very high protein and fat intake, combined with very low carbohydrate intake, may be harmful.

-Some of the problems with very high protein diets (more than 35 per cent of total daily intake) include that:
+Some of the problems with very high-protein diets (more than 35 per cent of total daily intake) include that:

 - They usually promote a very low intake of carbohydrates.
 Glucose, made when your body breaks down dietary carbohydrate, is your body’s preferred fuel source.
 If your body does not receive enough dietary carbohydrate, it will break down muscle tissue to make glucose.
 This causes muscle wastage, reduced metabolism and a build-up of ketones.